ExodusIntelligence/eve_client/README.md

      |          identifier (str): String representation of vulnerability id.
      |
      |      Returns:
-     |          dict: A vulnerability
+     |          dict or exception: Returns either a report in json format or
+     |          an exception
      |
      |  get_vulns_by_day(self)
      |      Get vulnerabilities by day.
      |
      |      Returns:
-     |          dict or None: A list of vulnerabilities.
+     |          dict or None: Returns vulnerabilities list.
      |
      |  handle_reset_option(self, reset)
      |      Reset number of days.